Unboxed-Software/solana-course/content/env-variables.md

 The **`cfg`** attribute can be used in an Anchor program to conditionally compile code based on the value of a configuration flag, allowing you to adapt the program to different environments.

-During testing, the program can be configured to use a test address, while in production, it can use the Mainnet address.
+This means we can configure the program to use a Devnet Address for testing and a Mainnet Address while in production.
 This allows the program to easily switch between different environments without requiring any changes to the code itself.

 Here is an example of how you might use the `cfg` attribute to set up environment variables in your Anchor program: